Lighting up: Though the number of smokers is falling, electric cigarette popularity will draw new revenue channels

 Industry Report - Industry Investment Chapter

 Along with the rest of the farming sector, tobacco growers have increasingly invested in machinery.
 Many smaller farmers have exited the Tobacco Growing industry since its deregulation in 2005.
 Existing large operators have purchased harvesters and automatic transplanters to cut labor costs and produce at lower per-unit costs.
-Currently, IBISWorld estimates that for every dollar spent on labor, $0.44 is spent on capital equipment.
-This capital-to-labor ratio has decreased over the past five years because, while tobacco farmers use machinery heavily, they have been using and maintaining current machines rather than investing in new equipment.
+The federally funded Tobacco Transition Payment Program has helped farmers finance many of these purchases over the past 10 years.
+IBISWorld estimates that for every dollar spent on labor, $0.92 is spent on capital equipment.
+This capital-to-labor ratio has increased over the past five years as farmers use more machinery and tobacco farming becomes more automated.

 Capital intensity does not capture the unpaid labor on tobacco farms... purchase to read more